 Collect the punt cushions and a paddle from the St Edmund’s Reception desk.
 Two big cushions to sit on, two smaller for your backs, and one paddle.

 Collect the punt keys.
 You must show your University Card and a proof of booking (either printed out or on your phone).

 Collect the punt from the moorings in the Cripps Quay (St John’s rear Porter’s Lodge in Cripps Court (the ‘PL’ next to number 20 on the map of St John’s)).
-The St Edmund’s punts are in moorings Z9, Z10 and Z11 on the far side of the quay down the steps next to the Plodge - under the willow tree.
+The St Edmund’s punts are in moorings 9, 10, and 11 on the closest side of the quay down the steps next to the Plodge - under the willow tree.
 If in doubt, ask the Porter to give you directions.
 Please make sure you take the specific punt you booked.

 When arriving at the punts, they should both contain: